Notre Dame's reopening will begin with an archbishop's knock on the doors. Here's what comes next

 On Saturday, Ulrich will first reopen Notre Dame's great doors — by tapping them with his crosier, or bishop's staff.

 The staff was created for the occasion by designer Sylvain Dubuisson.
-The wood — bearing visible black traces from the blaze — was made with pieces of the cathedral roof that collapsed in the inferno, Dubuisson told The Associated Press.
+The wood — bearing visible black traces from the blaze — came from pieces of the cathedral roof that collapsed in the inferno, Dubuisson told The Associated Press.

 In response to the archbishop's door-knocks, the cathedral will erupt into song, its choirs once again filling the cavernous spaces.